PF82/portfolio-website/README.md

 4. form server-side to be sorted
 5. details button to open project details; import data items from portfolio.js to project.js

+# To do:

+1. add loading to contact page and/or the whole website
+2. navbar items hover not working properly